CICE-Consortium/Icepack/_sources/user_guide/ug_implementation.rst.txt

 fPON passive mobile tracer, fDMS DMS, fDMSPd dissolved DMSP and fDMSPp particulate DMSP.

-:ref:`tab-bio-history` lists the
-biogeochemical tracer history flags along with a short description and the variable or variables saved.
+Table :ref:`tab-bio-history` lists the biogeochemical tracer history flags along with a short description and the variable or variables saved.
 Not listed are flags appended with
 \_ai, i.e. f\_fbio\_ai.
 These fields are identical to their counterpart. i.e. f\_fbio, except they are averaged by ice area.

-:ref:`tab-bio-history` :*Biogeochemical History variables*

 .. _tab-bio-history:

-.. csv-table:: Table 5
+.. csv-table:: *Biogeochemical History variables*
    :header: "History Flag", "Definition", "Variable(s)", "Units"
    :widths: 10, 25, 20, 10